UWPCE-PythonCert/IntroToPython-2014/_sources/supplements/unicode.txt

 Unicode strings are sequences of platonic characters

-It's almost one code point per character -- but there are complications with combined characters: accents, etc.
+It's almost one code point per character -- but there are complications with combined characters: accents, etc. (we can ignore those most of the time)

 Platonic characters cannot be written to disk or network!

 (ANSI: one character == one byte -- so easy!)

-Strings vs unicode
+str vs unicode
 -------------------

 Python 2 has two types that let you work with text: